 Every gift, large or small truly makes a difference to a St. Vincent de Paul High School student.
-Our goal is for students to become compassionate, responsible and active members of their communities.
+As we look back on an extraordinarily productive school year, we want to thank the St. Vincent de Paul High School community for your continued support of our mission to provide for the academic, spiritual and social development of our students coupled with a strong college preparatory program.
 Your donations are a vote of confidence that you believe in our school and its mission.
-Thank you in advance for your support.

 Ways to Give

 For decades, the Annual Fund has been an integral part of St. Vincent de Paul High School’s financial foundation.
 Thank you to all who have supported this campaign and continue to do so, your generosity is greatly appreciated!